Addressing Information Security Risks

 Combating Cyber Attacks

-Because IT measures alone may not be sufficient to address today’s increasingly sophisticated cyberattacks, the Group also conducts education through regular e-learning (once a year) and several unannounced rounds of suspicious e-mail response training for all employees.
+As IT measures alone may not be sufficient to address today’s increasingly sophisticated cyberattacks, the Group also conducts education through regular e-learning for all employees (once a year) and training sessions on responding to unsolicited email.

 Prevent Employees from Leaking Confidential Information